NinjaAadi/Github-Commands/README.md

 git diff
 ```
 <h2>What is fork?</h2>
-<p>When you fork a repository, you make a copy of that repository in your Github account.Now you can clone the repository to your local workbase to work on it.</p>
+<p>When you fork a repository, you make a copy of that repository in your Github account.
+Now you can clone the repository to your local workbase to work on it.</p>
 <br/>

-<p>Adding remote name to your repository so that other commands can be executed with ease.In this case the name is origin</p>
+<p>Adding remote name to your repository so that other commands can be executed with ease.
+In this case the name is origin</p>

 ```c
 git remote add origin